ManrajSaran/data-env-demo/README.md

 Flink applications should be packaged into jar files and reference the Kafka brokers using localhost and thier specified ports.
 The Flink job can then be submitted as a jar file in the Flink user interface.

-The provided example flink-app (and jar file) will require a Kafka topic to be created, named 'test-topic', and a Pinot table, named 'test', with a single string field.
+The provided example flink-app will require a Kafka topic to be created, named 'test-topic', and a Pinot table, named 'test', with a single string field.
 The 'produce.sh' script can be used to produce simple string data to the topic.